RazBL/Sans-SkinCare/README.md

 # **San's SkinCare - E-commerce Web**

-**San's SkinCare** is a responsive e-commerce web application created as my first school project.
+**San's SkinCare** is a responsive e-commerce website created as my first school project.
 The project features a fictional skincare brand where users can browse products, add items to their shopping cart, and mark favorites.
 It showcases essential web development skills using **HTML**, **CSS**, and **JavaScript**.